truecaller/flutter-sdk/README.md

 Flutter plugin that uses [Truecaller's Android SDK](https://docs.truecaller.com/truecaller-sdk/) to provide mobile number verification service to verify Truecaller users.

-This plugin currently supports **only Android** at the moment.
-It can be used to verify **only the Truecaller users** as of ^0.0.1 and both **Truecaller as well as non-Truecaller users** for ^0.0.2 onwards. ~~Since these users have already verified mobile number, verification via Truecaller SDK enables you to quickly verify/signup/login your users using their mobile number - without the need for SMS based OTP, and at the time same lets you capture their mapped user profile.~~
+This plugin currently supports **only Android** at the moment. **v0.0.2 & above** will allow you to verify both Truecaller as well as non-Truecaller users on your application. (**v0.0.1** only allows you to verify users who have Truecaller Android app on their device and are logged-in).
+Verification via Truecaller SDK enables you to quickly verify/signup/login your users using their mobile number.

 For more details, please refer [here](https://docs.truecaller.com/truecaller-sdk/android/implementing-user-flow-for-your-app)